mia-platform/documentation/docs/fast_data/create_projection.md

 It's the default one.

-The `timestamp` of the Kafka message havs to be a  stringified integer greater than zero.
-This integer havs to be a valid timestamp.
+The `timestamp` of the Kafka message has to be a stringified integer greater than zero.
+This integer has to be a valid timestamp.
-The `key` of the Kafka message havs to be a stringified object containing the primary key of the projection.
+The `key` of the Kafka message has to be a stringified object containing the primary key of the projection.
 The `value` is **null** if it's a *delete* operation, otherwise it contains the data of the projection.
 The `offset` is the offset of the kafka message.